Kirit0me/Kirit0me/README.md

 ### 🚀 What I'm Currently Up To

 - Helping out at **NovelPedia** on their website at [NovelPedia](https://www.novelpedia.net/).
-- Actively looking for new opportunities while acquiring new definitely **productive** hobbies.
+- Actively looking for new people to collaborate with (hopefully paid ones).

 ---